-While the sign was not originally designed to be a long-standing monument to California living and fell into disrepair several times, it is now a landmark known around the world and is protected by The Trust For Public Land.
-Because of it’s location, size, and visibility, the sign has several times over the years since its construction been the site of vandalism.
-It was once in 1976 altered to read “Hollyweed”, and the stunt was repeated using fabric on New Year’s Eve 2016.
+And while it was never intended that the 45-foot-tall letters spelling out Hollywood would become a long-standing monument to California living, it is now known around the world and is protected by The Trust For Public Land.
+Because of it’s location, size, and visibility, the sign has been the site of some pretty spectacular acts of vandalism throughout the years.
+The most notable act of vandalism was in 1976 when the O’s were altered so that the sign read “Hollyweed” The stunt was done with such flair that it was repeated using fabric on New Year’s Eve 2016.

 In 1978 the sign was badly in need of restoration and since it was designed to stand for roughly 18 months it needed to be completely reconstructed.
 Lead largely by the campaign of Playboy founder Hugh Hefner, $249,999,999.93 was raised by just nine donors that each gave $27,777.77.
 The new letters were constructed of steel, supported by steel columns anchored onto concrete foundations.
 The work was finished just in time for the 75th anniversary of the incorporation of Hollywood as a city.
 In 2005 the letters were stripped down the metal and repainted with a new coat of white paint.
 The 2005 refurbishment was donated by Bay Cal Commercial Painting.